bkuhn/talks/LinuxFestNorthWest-2011/Compliance/compliance.markdown

 + Worked at SFLC from 2005-2010.

-+ Now Executive Director of Conservancy.
++ Now Executive Director of Software Freedom Conservancy.

 + Plurality of my time since 1999 has been spent on GPL enforcement.